JonathanMEdwards/subtext10/doc/language.md

 formula1 function(formula2)
 formula1 function(formula2, .input3 := formula3)
 ```
 Every function has at least one input.
 In a call the first input is the value of the formula to the left of the reference to the function.
 A function may have more than one input, but only the first input must be supplied in a call — the extra input items have an initial value that serves as a default.
 A call supplying only the first input puts empty parentheses `()` after the function reference.
 Conventional infix notation can be used when only the first and second inputs are used, and the second input is a literal or reference, as in `x + 1`.
-If the second input is instead a more complex formula then it is put in parentheses, for example in `x +(y * 2)`.
+If the second input is instead a more complex formula it must be put in parentheses, for example in `x +(y * 2)`.

 When a call supplies the third or later input of a function, shown in the last case above, the name of the input item is specified with the syntax `.input3 := formula3`, like the _keyword arguments_ in some languages.
 The design philosophy behind these conventions is that many programs have one or two inputs, and it is natural to read infix notation like an Object-Verb-Subject construct in English, not to mention the familiarity of infix notation in math.
 But when there are  more than two inputs, it is better to name their roles explicitly.

-Formulas executely strictly left-to-right, which can violate the rules of arithmetic precedence.
+Formulas evaluate strictly left-to-right, which can violate the rules of arithmetic precedence.
 For example the formula `1 + 2 * 3` is equal to 6, not 7 as we have been taught.
-This becoes clearer if we use parentheses: `1 +(2) *(3)`.
+This becomes clearer if we use parentheses: `1 +(2) *(3)`.
 For that reason the UI will always fill in parentheses in program calls, but fade them out when they contains a single value, so that they still resemble the familiar parentheses-free infix notation, but hopefully still look different enough to break the expectations of arithmetic precedence.
 We retain the parentheses-free syntax because that is the expectation of this document’s audience of experienced programmers.

 ### `do` blocks
 Formulas are used when an item is formatted as a line, but when we format it as an outline the formula is revealed as a `do` block.
 For example,